-This foundry is at 600 East Michigan Avenue, Kalamazoo, Michigan and since Luke and Ethan had lived in Comstock, which was roughly 9½ miles away, I knew it couldn’t be the same foundry – it was just too far away for a horse and buggy trip, especially sometimes twice in one day.
+This foundry is at 600 East Michigan Avenue, Kalamazoo, Michigan and since Luke and Ethan had lived in Comstock, which was roughly 9½ miles away, I presume it couldn’t be the same foundry – it was just too far away for a horse and buggy trip, especially sometimes twice in one day.
 However, it piqued my interest and looking online I found their website (http://thefoundrykzoo.com) where it was noted: “With roots dating back to 1872, The Foundry was once home to the Kalamazoo Foundry & Machine Company.
 Formed by Thomas Buckley, a blacksmith by trade, and a local machinist named Thomas Wilson, Kalamazoo Foundry & Machine Co.
 (KFM) was a grey-iron foundry and steel fabrication facility.
 Simply put, it was a place where people melted, shaped and sold metal.”
 It now is a business incubator as well as an event and meeting space.

-While the above picture of the original foundry at Kalamazoo isn’t where Ethan was working on his invention, it gives a peek back into what foundries might have looked like during that time period.
+While the above picture of the original foundry at Kalamazoo most likely isn’t where Ethan was working on his invention, it gives a peek back into what foundries might have looked like during that time period.

 Ethan received a patent for his Platform Grain Binder on August 16, 1881.
 Some of the more interesting diary entries relating to the events leading up to this are noted below: